GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 and anything following it are arguments to be processed.
 In the second case,

-macros is a bit more involved; a typical
+domain macros is a bit more involved; a typical

-SYNOPSIS command line might be displayed
+Synopsis command line might be displayed

 as: